 Google Compute Engine offers the browser-based Google Cloud Platform Console tool that lets you manage your Google Compute Engine resources through a graphical interface.
-Use the Cloud Platform Console to manage your resources if you prefer using a user-interface through the browser.
+Use the GCP Console to manage your resources if you prefer using a user-interface through the browser.

 This document briefly describes how to access the console and describes some unique features that the console offers.